The onset of molecule-spanning dynamics in a multi-domain protein: Conclusion

 Combining advanced fluorescence techniques, quasi-elastic neutron scattering and full-atom MD simulations, we shed light on the previously unaddressed nanosecond dynamics of the molecular chaperone Hsp90 (see Fig.\,\ref{fig:timescale-overview}).
 The complementary use of these methods rooted in bio- and soft matter physics offers unique insights because temporal and spatial information is obtained simultaneously in a coupled manner.
 Furthermore, the specificity of the techniques employed allowed us to distinguish internal dynamics from global rotation, although occurring at very similar time scales.

-Most interestingly, we observe dynamics that are distributed across the complete protein on the 100\,ns time scale.
+Most interestingly, we observe molecule-spanning dynamics that are distributed across the complete protein on the 100\,ns time scale.
 This internal dynamics can be described as a diffusive motion, in the present case a bending contraction along the N-M axis of the closed Hsp90 dimer.
 This motion cannot be described by a simple harmonic oscillator anymore.
-Therefore, we are convinced that we do not only probe the minimum of the free energy of this state, but already explore higher regions of the free energy landscape, which likely is a precursor for larger movements within this multi-domain protein.
-Using an analogy to protein folding-unfolding transistions, the time scale for conformational changes in Hsp90 (starting from the point of no return) could be further quantified by transition path times, which are on the order of microseconds for protein (un)folding\autocite{Chung.2017}.
-We speculate that the dynamics detected in this study might be related to the path towards such a point of no return for an opening of the closed Hsp90 state.
+Therefore, we are convinced that we do not only probe the minimum of the free energy of this state, but already explore higher regions of the free energy landscape, which likely is a precursor for larger conformational changes within this multi-domain protein (see Fig.\,\ref{fig:funcrel}).

 We further showed that these nanosecond dynamics of Hsp90 can be affected by a co-chaperone, Sba1.
-We observe that Sba1 decelerates local Hsp90 nanosecond dynamics which could facilitate its interaction with clients by populating the binding-competent state for longer times and therefore making it more accessible.
-These observations allow us to anticipate that nanosecond dynamics constitutes a previously underestimated and biologically important level of protein regulation.
+We observe that Sba1 decelerates Hsp90 nanosecond dynamics which could facilitate its interaction with clients by populating the binding-competent state for longer times and therefore making it more accessible.
+Altogether, our study indicates that molecule-spanning nanosecond dynamics are the precursor for large conformational changes and that they constitute a previously underestimated and biologically important level of protein regulation.

-Our study shows the importance of different scientific communities coming together to tackle fundamental scientific questions and the benefit thereof.
-Moreover, our results encourage to conceptually and practically transcend from `structure-function'-guided to `structure-dynamics-function'-oriented thinking down to the nanosecond time scale.
-Together with integrative approaches we are convinced that the full elucidation of protein function is possible and will considerably advance our overall understanding of molecular biology.